 I think I might be able to make a garden fence like this one on Dream Garden 101.
 The tutorial shows how to make removable garden fence sections that can be inserted into PVC pipes screwed into the raised garden bed.
 I think this idea is genius!

-All my gardening tools and supplies are stored in my backyard shed.
+ll my gardening tools and supplies are stored in my backyard shed.
 I’ll have to organize the backyard shed at some point.
+I would love to add a pegboard system to get all my gardening tools and equipment organized!
 That will have to be another month’s goal!

 Be sure to stop by Curly Crafty Mom to what goal my friend Carrie has set for this month!